KundanMooo/Automated-Exam-Scoring-System-/README.md

 ## Notes
 - Please ensure that the input files (reference file and raw data file) are correctly named and located in the same directory as this script.
 - Make sure that the CSV files are properly formatted with the required data.

-Feel free to reach out for any further assistance or questions.

----

-You can save this content as a README.txt or README.md file in the same directory as your R script to provide clear instructions and explanations for users who may want to use your script.